Join millions of Canadians who have already trusted Loans Canada

 How do I know how much tax I owe?

-Once your tax filings are up to date, the CRA will issue a Notice of Assessment (NOA), which is a document that summarizes your filed returns.
-The NOA will also state any taxes, penalties and interest you owe.
-Another way to check how much tax you owe is through the CRA’s website.
-Log into your CRA My Account and click on the Accounts and Payments tab.
-Next, click on Account Balance and Statement of Account – your balance owing should be displayed here.
+Once your tax filings are up-to-date, the CRA will issue a Notice of Assessment (NOA), which is a document that summarizes your filed returns.
+The NOA will also state any taxes, penalties, and interest you owe.
+You can also check how much tax you owe by logging into your CRA My Account on the CRA’s website.

 Mark Gregorski avatar on Loans Canada